Alice Springs 28-day Rainfall Forecast

 The hemispheric long wave pattern has remained stable in recent weeks.
-There are four main troughs.
-Currently the most significant troughs are near the longitudes of the Indian Ocean, New Zealand, the southeast Pacific, and the Atlantic Ocean.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, the Indian Ocean, Western Australia, New Zealand, the southeast Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 13 September to 17 September, 23 September to 27 September, and 1 October to 5 October.
-Rain events originating in the tropics and moving south are possible about 21 September to 25 September, and 26 September to 30 September.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 15 October to 19 October, 19 October to 23 October, and 3 November to 7 November.
+Rain events originating in the tropics and moving south are possible about 6 November to 10 November.

-Over Western Australia the strongest cold fronts should occur about 14 September to 18 September, 24 September to 28 September, and 1 October to 5 October.
+Over Western Australia the strongest cold fronts should occur about 15 October to 19 October, 1 November to 5 November, and 8 November to 12 November.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.